 As many people spend several hours a day on social platforms, there are numerous opportunities for businesses to use ads and connect with their consumers.

-Per eMarketer, Facebook holds the largest seller of digital advertising behind Google.
+Per eMarketer, Facebook has become the largest seller of digital advertising behind Google.
 In 2019, Facebook generated $67.37 billion in net ad revenues.
 Compare this with Twitter, which made $2.97 billion.

 Criteo noticed that traditional media is still a necessary tool for marketers, even though digital accounts for nearly half of ad/marketing spending worldwide.
 TV specifically gets most of the traditional marketing dollars and the rest is evenly distributed across newspapers, magazines, and radio.